nmemranhussain/multiple-regression-python/README.md

 ## Conclusion
 This analysis identifies critical health and demographic factors that impact health premium costs, providing insights for insurance premium modeling.
 While the model fits reasonably well, some variables remain statistically insignificant, highlighting areas for further refinement and exploration.

-## Repository Structure
-- `6303_project.ipynb`: Jupyter Notebook containing the full analysis and model development.
-- `payor.csv`: Dataset used in the analysis.